tdegeus/enstat/README.md

 ### Ensemble histogram

-Same example, but now we want the histogram for a number of pre-defined bins:
+Same example, but now we want the histogram for pre-defined bins:
 ```python
 import enstat